-Now show the interactivity from the problem and alert the children that it does something slightly different (but don't tell them what!).
+Now show the interactivity from the problem and alert the children to the fact that it does something slightly different (but don't tell them what!).
 Generate a set of numbers using Level 1 and give the class a short time to discuss with their partner what they think the computer has done.
-Do the same a couple more times, without any whole-class sharing, but giving pairs a little time to refine their ideas.
+Do the same a couple more times, without any whole-class sharing, but giving pairs a little time to refine

+their ideas.
 Then bring the class together and discuss what they think is going on.
-Link what they say to the terminology of "Table" and "Shift" that the computer uses.
+Link what they say to the terminology of "table" and "shift" that the computer uses.
 Emphasise that the table should always be the largest possible, and the shift should always be less than the table.

 Once pairs are finding the table and shift easily, bring the class together.
 Generate a new example and ask a pair to talk through their thinking as they work towards the solution, but ask them to stop short of actually giving the answer.
 The rest of the class could write the answer on mini whiteboards once they've heard enough to work it out.
 Repeat, giving other pairs the opportunity to share

 What is the same between numbers in a times table and numbers in the shifted times table?

 What can you learn from the difference between any two numbers in a shifted times table?